juliacodez/nodered-workshop/content/Voice Calls/_index.md

 weight : 25
 ---
 {{% notice note %}}
-Voice calls are more complex than text messages because there are far more possibiliites to control the call.
-Nexmo has uses an instructions set known as Nexmo Call Control Objects (NCCOs) that enable you to tell the platform how to handle a call.
-An NCCO is either served up to Nexmo in response to a webhook for an incoming call, or is passed with the request to make a new call.
+Voice calls are more complex than text messages because there are far more possibilities to control the call.
+The Voice API makes use of instruction sets known as Nexmo Call Control Objects (NCCOs) that enable you to tell the platform how to handle a call.
+An NCCO is either served up in response to a webhook for an incoming call, or it is passed on with the request to make a new call.
 {{% /notice %}}

 ## Voice Application Auth

-Next we will create a Nexmo voice application from within NodeRED.
-The voice application contains a bundle of config for routing incoming calls to your NodeRED instance and also holds the authentication credentials to make outbound calls and other voice API calls.
+Next, we will create a Voice Application from within NodeRED.
+The Voice Application contains a bundle of config for routing incoming calls to your NodeRED instance and also holds the authentication credentials to make outbound calls and other Voice API calls.

 1. To configure auth for Voice API, we will select a **CreateCall** node from the palette, and open up its properties, click the pencil icon next to the **Add new nexmovoiceapp** menu.